-- The dividend return is estimated by reference to the historical dividend payments of the Group.
-Currently, this is estimated to be zero as no dividends have been paid since inception; - Expected volatility is estimated based on the average annualized volatility of the volatility of the Group's stock (until September 2016: of a number of quoted peers in the 3D printing industry and the volatility of the Group's stock); - Risk-free interest rate is based on the interest rate applicable for the 10Y Belgian government bond at the grant date; - Estimated life of the warrant is determined to be until the first exercise period which is typically the month after vesting; and - Fair value of the shares is determined based on the share price of the Group on Nasdaq at the date of valuation.
+- the dividend return is estimated by reference to the historical dividend payments of the Group.
+Currently, this is estimated to be zero as no dividends have been paid since inception; - expected volatility is estimated based on the average annualized volatility of the Group's stock (until September 2016: of a number of quoted peers in the 3D printing industry and the volatility of the Group's stock); - risk-free interest rate is based on the interest rate applicable for the 10Y Belgian government bond at the grant date; - estimated life of the warrant is determined to be until the first exercise period which is typically the month after vesting; and - fair value of the shares is determined based on the share price of the Group on Nasdaq at the date of valuation.
 For the grants prior to the initial public offering, the fair value of the shares was estimated based on a discounted cash flow model with 3-year cash flow projections and a multiple of EBITDA determined based on a number of quoted peers in the 3D printing industry.

-The expense arising from share-based payment transactions for the warrant plans mentioned above was K€0 in 2022 (2021: K€41; 2020: K€102)
+The expense arising from share-based payment transactions for the warrant plans mentioned above was K€47 in 2023 (2022: K€0; 2021: K€41).

-The weighted average remaining estimated life of the warrants outstanding as of December 31, 2022 is 2.09 years (2021: 3.13 years; 2020: 4.31 years).
-The weighted average fair value for the warrants outstanding at the end of 2022 was $\in 3.41$ (2021: $\notin 3.39$; 2020: $\notin 3.29$).
-The weighted average exercise price for the warrants outstanding at the end of 2022 was $\notin 8.12$ (2021: $\notin 8.07$; 2020: $\notin 7.92$).
+The weighted average fair value for the warrants outstanding at the end of 2023 was \in 3.19 (2022: \in 3.41; 2021: \in 3.39).
+The weighted average exercise price for the warrants outstanding at the end of 2023 was \in 5.39 (2022: \in 8.12; 2021: \in 8.07).